-I don’t have any idea what you are going through if you’re homeless.
 I drove past a homeless encampment yesterday and it reminded me of the shanty towns we used to have in America.
 Especially in the 1930s, there were many thousands who lived in cardboard villages on the outskirts of big cities.
 I got to thinking about our collective human history and how homelessness has always been with us.
 In some cases, being homeless was accepted and held spiritual opportunities not available to the more “blessed.”

 Many spiritual traditions portray homeless people as spiritual seekers, and even at times as gods and angels.
 In Greek Mythology, for instance, Jupiter and Mercury appeared to townspeople as beggars.
 Most people slammed their doors in their faces, but not Baucis and Philemon.
 This old couple welcomed the beggars into their home and shared their only food with them.
 These folks were on the brink of starvation themselves, yet they shared what little they had with the homeless.
 At the very least, homeless provide others with the chance to test their generosity.